How to build your latent Markov model -- the role of time and space: Statistical inference for latent Markov models

-Parameter estimation for latent Markov models is made difficult by the fact that the underlying states are not observed.
-The three main approaches to conduct estimation are Markov chain Monte Carlo, likelihood maximisation via the expectation-maximisation algorithm, and direct numerical likelihood maximisation, with none of these being generally superior to the others \citep{ryden2008versus,macdonald2014numerical,zucchini2016}.
-We focus on the latter approach, using standard off-the-shelf numerical optimisers to maximise the likelihood function, which is evaluated using the forward algorithm.
-A strength of this approach is that the forward algorithm requires only minimal adjustments across the different model classes, meaning that mastering this recursive technique is key for applied work: provided a good understanding of the forward algorithm, this approach can easily be used for parameter estimation in any of the model classes considered.
+In this contribution, we focus on the third approach, using standard off-the-shelf numerical optimisers to maximise the likelihood function, which is evaluated using the forward algorithm.
+The key strength of this approach is that the forward algorithm requires only minimal adjustments across the different model classes, meaning that mastering this recursive technique is key for applied work.
+In particular, provided a good understanding of the forward algorithm, direct numerical likelihood maximisation can fairly easily be implemented to conduct parameter estimation in any of the model classes considered.